I share ideas and tools to help K-2 teachers simplify their planning and create engaging literacy lessons.

-I first began creating literacy materials when I was teaching Kindergarten.
+I first began developing literacy materials when I was teaching Kindergarten.
 The reading and writing curriculum provided by my school didn’t fit my students’ needs, and they weren’t easy to use.
-I found myself scrambling to write lessons at the last minute.
 I was spending too much time planning lessons and making materials to go along with them.
-I wanted to devote my time and energy to what really counts – learning about my students’ needs and differentiating my instruction.
+Instead, I wanted to devote my time and energy to what really counts – learning about my students’ needs and differentiating my instruction!

 So I began creating my own reading and writing lessons to better fit my students’ needs.
-I created plans, materials to go along with them, and then made changes as I used the lessons with my kids.
-When I moved up to first and second grade, I continued to create materials to engage and challenge my students.
+I created plans and printables, and I revised them based upon how the lessons went with my students.
+I also started my blog back in 2012 to share ideas and connect with other teachers.

-When I’m not teaching, writing, or collaborating with other teachers, I love traveling with my husband, running, spending time outdoors, taking photos, and being entertained by my cats’ antics.
+When I’m not teaching, writing, or collaborating with other teachers, I love traveling with my husband, hiking, practicing yoga, and spending time with friends.